 But with the new van being bigger the H200 was updated for Japan.
 The main visual difference is a new instrument cluster, and radar which you can spot on the grill below the Toyota badge.

-Pricing for the H200 Hiace
+Pricing for the Toyota Hiace H200 upgrade alarm system:

-4822 OEM Alarm Pack with Ultrasonic Sensors
+4822 Essential upgrade alarm with Ultrasonic Sensors

 - Works with Toyota remote